-Both women and men may do breast self-exams to check their breasts for lumps or any irregularities.
+Both women and men may do breast self-exams to check for lumps or any irregularities.
 Consult your doctor if you feel any lumps or notice any changes to your breast.
 Nevertheless, similar to clinical exams, regular breast self-exams do not show a benefit in cancer mortality.

 Thermography is a procedure that records the temperature of the skin that covers the breast using a heat-sensing infrared camera.
 Abnormal tissue growth or tumors can cause temperature changes that may show up on the thermogram.

 Breast tissue sampling is a procedure to take cells and view them under a microscope.
 Again, breast tissue sampling as a screening test hasn’t shown a mortality benefit.

 If there is any concern of the lesion, whatever it’s size, a reasonable approach is to consider a breast biopsy, either a fine needle aspirate, a core biopsy, or a lumpectomy, if there is increased concern.
 The sensitivity of a fine needle aspirate and a core biopsy in determining malignancy is 65.4% and 88.7%, respectively.
 After a negative biopsy, breast centers consider age, family history, mammography findings, and other radiographic modalities, to decide the next step, e.g. whether a diagnostic lumpectomy or watchful waiting comes next.

 Every screening test has benefits and harms.
 The primary use of screening tests is finding cancer early when it is easier to treat.
 Indeed it is crucial to detect cancers at an earlier stage before they metastasize.
 The 5-year survival rate drops from 99% to 28% from localized to metastatic breast cancer.